Ethiomesi2020/TestBMI_02_PA2579/README.md

 mutmut results
 ```
 - “Killed” mutants are bugs caught by the tests.
-- “Survived” mutants are logic changes to the tests did NOT catch—write more tests for these!
+- “Survived” mutants are logic changes to the tests did NOT catch!

 ---